arcanemachine/traefik-generic/README.md

   - Make sure you
     - The password will not work unless it is hashed.
     - Also, it is insecure to store a plaintext password in your repo.
-- Add your authentication credentials your production-specific compose file (i.e. `compose.dev.yaml` or `compose.prod.yaml`):
+- Add your authentication credentials your environment-specific compose file (i.e. `compose.local.yaml` or `compose.remote.yaml`):
   - The label will contain a username (e.g. `your_username`) and the hashed password you just generated in the previous step.
-  - The label should be placed in the `traefik` -> `services` -> `labels` section of your production-specific compose file.
+  - The label should be placed in the `traefik` -> `services` -> `labels` section of your environment-specific compose file.
     - e.g. `- "traefik.http.middlewares.auth.basicauth.users=your_username:$$2b$$05$$v2kiZzxQVEouDNeILmzUTeJBE2ScPBJgfKagbLQSDD3fqJtg6.6VW"`
   - Note that the hash contains dollar sign symbols (`$`).
     - YAML uses the `$` symbol as an escape character.